-To address this inconsistency, either FHWA could appropriate the approximately 64 acres of NFS lands for transfer to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service for those lands.
-If FHWA appropriates the NFS lands, the Forest Plan and its watershed emphasis (MP 3.1W) and development recreation (MP 4.5) management prescriptions would no longer apply to those lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis (MP 3.1W) and developed recreation (MP 4.5) management prescriptions would still apply, and the USDA Forest Service would need to amend the Forest Plan to address the cog rail line (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).
+FHWA could appropriate the approximately 64 acres of NFS lands from the USDA Forest Service.
+The right of way would be provided to UDOT (typically in the form of a highway easement deed) as nonexclusive under the authority of 23 USC Section 317 with the USDA Forest Service retaining all rights to issue authorizations for uses not consistent with highway use, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service for those lands.
+If FHWA appropriates the NFS lands, the Forest Plan and its watershed emphasis (MP 3.1W) and developed recreation areas (MP 4.5) management prescriptions might still apply to those lands.
+With the appropriation, the USDA Forest Service might need to amend the Forest Plan.
+If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis (MP 3.1W) and developed recreation areas (MP 4.5) management prescriptions would still apply, and the USDA Forest Service would need to amend the Forest Plan to address the cog rail line (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).